 Why Differential Is Needed?

-In automobiles, the differential is a gearing system that allows the outer wheel to rotate faster than the inner wheel when turning.
-This is essential when the vehicle turns, causing the wheel to move outside the turning curve to roll further and faster than the other.
+If the axle does not allow the wheels to spin freely, the wheel of the tire will drag on the ground.
+Hence this is essential when the vehicle turns, causing the wheel to move outside the turning curve to roll further and faster than the other.